linkeddata/dokieli/README.md

 * Save document and its dependencies to a new location (anywhere on the Web with LDP support) - part of *self-replication*
 * Annotations (e.g., replies, peer-reviews, liking, resharing, bookmarking).
 * Uses W3C Web Annotation and W3C Social Web vocabularies and data models
-* Inbox notifications for annotations and social sharing
+* Inbox notifications for annotations and social sharing (implements [Linked Data Notifications](https://www.w3.org/TR/ldn))
 * Assign license (e.g., Creative Commons) to the contributions/annotations
 * Assignment of URI fragments (to whatever is of interest) so that other resources on the Web can reference
 * Embedding data blocks, e.g., Turtle, N-Triples, JSON-LD, TriG (Nanopublications)